-The signs have a 12 month warranty from the manufacturer but any initial problems can be discussed with the KCC Traffic & Network Solutions team.
-However, the supplier will deal with any technical issues directly with the Parish Council.
+The sign has a 12-month warranty from the manufacturer, who will deal with any technical issues directly with the Parish Council.
+However, any initial problems can be discussed with the KCC Traffic & Network Solutions team.

-Any replacement batteries or new brackets should be procured via KCC to ensure compatibility.
-It is strongly advised that the SID is covered by Parish Council insurance, as in the event of theft or third party damage we are unable to provide a replacement.
+Replacement batteries, new brackets or extra poles are available but should be procured via KCC to ensure compatibility.
+It is strongly advised that the SID is covered by Parish Council insurance, as in the event of theft or damage we are unable to provide a replacement.